victronenergy/dbus-acsystem/README.md

 Also, dbus-acsystem synchronises them between the individual devices in the system, except where noted below (/Mode, /Ess/AcPowerSetpoint).

-Notes:
-* In the current version, the AC power setpoint is simply divided by the phase count and distributed to the individual units.
+In the current version, the AC power setpoint is simply divided by the phase count and distributed to the individual units.
 A better implementation will be added to the Multi-RS firmware in future, which is why this is kept simple.

+List of paths:
 ```
 /Mode                         <--- Switch position.
 Sent to one RS only, the RSes sync this themselves
 /Ess/AcPowerSetpoint          <--- AC power setpoint